The Difference Between A Hurricane, Typhoon, And Cyclone

 • Drinking contaminated water

 Precautions, advances in medical technology, and access to treatment have lessened the effect of these diseases in recent years.
-However, it remains the biggest cause of death as a result of monsoons in the subcontinent.
+However, they remain the biggest cause of death as a result of monsoons in the subcontinent.

 3) Late Arrival Or Weak Monsoons

 Ironically, as destructive as the monsoon rains can be, the lack or delay in the arrival of these rains can be just as devastating.
-For more than a century, farmers and the agriculturist industry as a whole not only adapted but plan and relies on the coming monsoon rains for the irrigation of crops and, to a smaller degree, grazing for livestock.
+For more than a century, farmers and the agricultural industry as a whole have not only adapted but plan and rely on the coming monsoon rains for the irrigation of crops and, to a smaller degree, grazing for livestock.

-Water storage and better forms of irrigation have made the problem less over the short term but are still not enough to shield the industry from a dry monsoon season.
+Water storage and better forms of irrigation helped ease the problem over the short term, but are still not enough to shield the industry from a dry monsoon season.

 Conclusion

 This article highlighted and clearly illustrated the difference between a hurricane, typhoon, and cyclone.
-It showed how these different weather occurrences are, in fact, all one and the same meteorological phenomenon.
+It showed how these different weather events are, in fact, all one and the same meteorological phenomenon.

 We also focused on the formation, growth, and characteristics of a hurricane to illustrate how these destructive storm systems develop.